9elements/angular-workshop/README.md

 ### Protractor

 Start the development server first.
-Then run `ng protractor` to execute the Protractor end-to-end tests.
+Then run `npm run protractor` to execute the Protractor end-to-end tests.

 It might be necessary to download the browser drivers before: